Swimming is for Everyone

 *We define parent broadly to include all adults with primary Skill Assessments responsibility for raising children, including biological parents, adoptive parents, guardians, stepparents, grandparents, or any other type of parenting relationship.

 Basics for Preschool, School Age, Teen and Adult

-These youth or adult swim lessons teach personal water safety and achieve basic swimming competency by learning two benchmark skills: swim, float, swim—sequencing front glide, roll, back float, roll, front glide, and exit—and jump, push, turn, grab.
+These youth or adult swim lessons teach personal water safety and let students achieve basic swimming competency by learning two benchmark skills: swim, float, swim—sequencing front glide, roll, back float, roll, front glide, and exit—and jump, push, turn, grab.

 Water Acclimation, Water Movement, and Water Stamina

 Students are taught the recommended skills for all to have around water including safe water habits, underwater exploration, and how to swim to safety and exit in the event of falling into a body of water.
-Activities, games, and drills, geared to reinforce learning, are utilized heavily as students progress in this skill-based approach to swimming.
+Activities, games, and drills, geared to reinforce learning, are utilized heavily as students progress in these skill-based swimming lessons.